 Improper documentation can lead to financial implications.
 For example, your businesses might miss out on tax deductions or face penalties if the disbursements to charities cannot be proved to be compliant and documented for tax purposes.

-Regulatory implications for commercial co-venturers are THE hot topic for businesses and nonprofits facilitating online donations.
+Regulatory implications for commercial co-venturers are the hot topic for businesses and nonprofits facilitating online donations.

 Based on requests from our customers, we offer a commercial co-venturer regulatory solution that helps customers assure they are compliant and meet their state’s regulatory requirements.